arturcarvalho/tutorial-1/README.md

     </>
   )
 }

+export default BlogLayout
 ```

 Double check that everything looks good and then let's get to the good stuff.

 ### Introducing RedwoodForm

 Forms in React are infamously annoying to work with.
-There are [Controlled Components](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled Components](https://reactjs.org/docs/uncontrolled-components.html) and [third party libraries](https://jaredpalmer.com/formik/) and many more workarounds to try and make forms in React as simple as they were originally intended to be: an `<input>` field with a `name` attribute that gets submitted somewhere when you click a `<button>`.
+There are [Controlled Components](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled Components](https://reactjs.org/docs/uncontrolled-components.html) and [third party libraries](https://jaredpalmer.com/formik/) and many more workarounds to try and make forms in React as simple as they were originally intended to be: an `<input>` field with a `name` attribute that gets submitted somewhere when you click a button.

 We think Redwood is a step or two in the right direction by not only freeing you from writing controlled component plumbing, but also dealing with validation and errors automatically.
 Let's see how it works.